-He has recently combined these passions to create musically based presentations of 1-2 hours in length about BC’s history that are not only uniquely engaging, perceptive and entertaining but guaranteed to add to an audience’s “sense of place”.
+He has recently combined these passions to create musically based presentations of 1-2 hours in length about BC’s history and working life that are not only uniquely engaging, perceptive and entertaining but guaranteed to add to an audience’s “sense of place”.

 1. Contact – Stories and Songs of the Relationship between Aboriginals and Europeans on the West Coast.
 This mixed media presentation, combining history and law and leavened with both original and collected songs, traces the trajectory of relations between aboriginals and the whites who came to this land.
 It begins with some fascinating details about first contact – for example, we know that the Spaniards and local Indians sang to each other when they met in 1792 -and proceeds to take the listener through the fur trade, the Gold Rush and subsequent betrayal of First Nations by the colonial, provincial and federal governments, to the growing appreciation of aboriginal legal rights, art and culture.
 This presentation has been given at Vancouver’s KCC Playbook Salon of Keiko Honda, and twice at the Vancouver Folk Song Society.